FM Records LLC: Pop reggae movement: 2011 to present

-During September 2011, FM Records recorded the single "How About I Be Me" with rock star Sinead O'Connor, in an effort to create a more commercial reggae sound.
+During September 2011, FM Records recorded the single "How About I Be Me" with rock star Sinéad O'Connor, in an effort to create a more commercial reggae sound.
 Since the release of "How About I Be Me," and its subsequent radio airplay, FM Records made a transition toward recording pop singers on reggae riddims, employing a greater proportion of uplifting, radio-friendly lyrics and commercial production techniques.
-In 2013, FM Records released pop-reggae music from a collection of American, Canadian and European pop stars, including Musiq Soulchild, Syleena Johnson, Sinead O'Connor, Divine Brown, Elaine Shepherd, Dru and Jesse Giddings.
+In 2013, FM Records released pop-reggae music from a collection of American, Canadian and European pop stars, including Musiq Soulchild, Syleena Johnson, Sinéad O'Connor, Divine Brown, Elaine Shepherd, Dru and Jesse Giddings.
 FM Records is the executive producer of Musiq Soulchild and Syleena Johnson's full-length reggae LP, titled "9INE," which debuted at number one on the Billboard Reggae Albums Chart during the week of 12 October 2013.
 The 9INE LP was released 24 September 2013 by Shanachie Records.
 The Atlanta recording sessions for the "9INE" LP were featured on the TV One reality series, "R&B Divas," in which A&R / Producer For FM Records Music LLC appeared in two episodes.
 The first single from the 9INE LP, titled "Feel the Fire," was premiered on Billboard.com 15 May 2013, and was officially released 16 July 2013 on iTunes.
 The song entered the Top 100 on the iTunes R&B/Soul Singles Chart during the last week of July 2013.